DAQInterface verbosity levels should be revisited

 #3 Updated by Kurt Biery 6 months ago

 I've run some tests with this version of DAQInterface, and it looks quite nice.A few comments:

 - I merged the "develop" branch in artdaq-utilities-daqinterface into the "feature/23364_verbosity_output" branch, and I needed to resolve a conflict in daqinterface.py as part of that merge.
 John, please check that I didn't introduce a merge error by my choice.

 - I didn't see any difference between verbosity level 3 and level 9.
 Maybe there isn't supposed to be.

 - I wonder if it would be useful to have timestamps associated with the replies from the artdaq processes to transition requests.
 In normal running, it doesn't much matter, but if one of them were to take a long time, it might be useful to know exactly how long.

-#4 Updated by John Freeman about 1 month ago
+#4 Updated by John Freeman 6 months ago

 - Your conflict resolution edit was just fine, though I removed an unnecessary mkdir call which snuck in.